frankoadeleye/reactjs-ecommerce-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+###First of all, note that React Router Redirects may cause some errors when routing
+React is a router might not be properly understood by Github pages during redirects in their free hosting

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**